 with rhythmic rushes of air.

 Whew.
 I am impressed with my allusions (Lascaux?
-Really?) and especially my vocabulary (I’m looking up “glyphs” again even as I type).
+Really?) and especially with my vocabulary (I’m looking up “glyphs” again even as I type).
 But I get the idea.
-The head is occupied by some virus, and the virus is making itself feel at home, too, like some squatter acting with impunity (get the Oscar ready).
+The head is occupied by some virus, and the virus is making itself feel at home, like some squatter acting with impunity (think of an Orange Cheeto in the White House).

-The question is, does writing about sickness make one feel better?
-It forces you to think about your malady–and all the evidence is at hand (or in the head) for material to write about, so I say yes.
-No, it’s not a cure, but it’s a mighty distractor, and distraction is a popular thing these days (see House comma White on the front pages).
+The question is, does writing about sickness make you feel better?
+It forces you to think about your malady, and all the evidence is at hand (or in the head) for material to write about, so I say it’s a definite maybe.
+And no, it’s not a cure, but it’s a mighty distraction, and distraction is a popular thing these days (usually as compensation for the daily authoritarian news).

 Conclusion: If you’re feeling ill, write about it.
 Then sanitize the keyboard, won’t you?
 It’s only polite.